-- Our executive officers have no employment, severance or change-in-control agreements. - No gross-ups on excise taxes. - No hedging or pledging of Schlumberger stock by directors or executive officers. - X No automatic acceleration of equity awards upon a change in control. - Our executive officers receive only very limited perquisites. - No executive pension or insurance plans exclusively for executive officers. - We do not dilute our shareholders with excessive equity grants to employees.
-Our 2018 "burn rate," or stock awards granted as a percentage of common shares outstanding, was only 0.37%. - No repricing or exchange of underwater options without stockholder approval.
+- Our executive officers have no employment, severance or change-incontrol agreements. - X No gross-ups on excise taxes. - No hedging or pledging of Schlumberger stock by directors or executive officers. - X No automatic acceleration of equity awards upon a change in control. - X Our executive officers receive only very limited perquisites. - No executive pension or insurance plans exclusively for executive officers. - We do not dilute our shareholders with excessive equity grants to employees.
+Our 2018 "burn rate," or stock awards granted as a percentage of common shares outstanding, was only 0.37%. - ➤ No repricing or exchange of underwater options without stockholder approval.

-(1) See the reconciliation of non-GAAP measures to the comparable GAAP measures in Appendix A.
+1) See the reconciliation of non-GAAP measures to the comparable GAAP measures in Appendix A. see the reconcination of non-GAAr measures to the comparable GAAr measures in Appendix A.